 Another layer of protection as an option for a buyer is to sign up for title insurance, which rids the buyer of any liability if there are defects or problems with the title during the transfer of ownership.
 If you are using a traditional loan, title insurance is mandatory.

-3. Prepare and review seller’s disclosures.
+3. Prepare and review the seller's disclosures.